 Another major gameplay change is that now, for the first time in the series, the stages featured stairs, slopes, and even walls, contrasting sharply with the previous flat, wall-less environments in previous Virtua Fighter games.

 Two new characters, fan dancer Aoi Umenokouji and sumo wrestler Taka-Arashi, are introduced in Virtua Fighter 3.
-While Aoi would return in later games in the series, VF3 is Taka-Arashi's only appearance.
+While Aoi has appeared in every entry since her debut, Taka-Arashi was sidelined until Virtua Fighter 5 R.

 In the updated "team battle" version of the game, players could make teams consisting of different fighters and use fight against other players' teams, not entirely unlike King of Fighters.